Sex education: China

 In 2000, a new five-year project was introduced by the China Family Planning Association to "promote reproductive health education among Chinese teenagers and unmarried youth" in twelve urban districts and three counties.
 This included discussion about sex within human relationships as well as pregnancy and HIV prevention.
 Since the 2010s there has been a great increase in books about sex education for children and young adults.

-The state of sex education programs in China barely meets the international standards.
-China’s sex education is absent, although there have been proposals made to include comprehensive sex education in the curriculum.
-Although such proposals have been made, there has not been any solid actions to implement such programs in school, mainly due to the conservative and traditional mindsets.
-The topic of sex is not talked about enough in public, and even shunned in private.
-Teachers and parents alike are embarrassed to talk about sex-related topics that such education is often skipped, making this topic extremely sensitive.
-There is demand for sex education that is concentrated on social media platforms such as Weibo, citing the need to have sex education in order for its people to learn how to protect themselves against sexual related abuse and harassments.
+There is demand for sex education that is concentrated on social media platforms such as Weibo, citing the need to have sex education for its people to learn how to protect themselves against sexual related abuse and harassments.
 China currently still experiences sexual illiteracy.
-China’s government has passed a law that mandates “age-appropriate sex education” in October, 2020, but no outlines have been created yet to clarify how the mandate would be implemented in school.
+China's government has passed a law that mandates "age-appropriate sex education" in October, 2020, but no outlines have been created yet to clarify how the mandate would be implemented in school.

-Most recently, China has introduced a new sexual education for students named the 'Healthy China Initiatives (2019-2030)'.
+Most recently, China has introduced a new sexual education for students named the 'Healthy China Initiatives (2019–2030)'.
 The initiative came after a 2015 study by the China Family Planning Association conducted a study that showed only 10% of approximately 20,000 universities reported that they were not content with their sexual education in grade school and were unknowledgeable to violence, gender, contraceptives, sexually transmitted diseases, and pregnancy among other topics.
 The initiative is said to help provide students with knowledge of gender, sexuality, equality, consent, and rights.